Animal radiography is one of the most commonly used diagnostic tools when it comes to the treatment of pets.

-In recent years digital animal radiography has been developed and here at Calder Vets we have a digital x-ray system.
+In recent years digital animal radiography has been developed and here at Spinney Vets we have a digital x-ray system.

 The advantage of this is superior image quality, faster production of images (particularly beneficial in an emergency situation), there is no longer a need for a dark room or chemicals (with an environmental benefit) and images can easily be transferred to other practices and to specialists for a second opinion if required.

 The Animal Radiography Procedure